 - Sandra: I can feel my brain melting.
 Soon, it’ll become a slimy gray goo…

 - Sandra: … that’ll drip out of my nostrils.
-Eventually, there’ll be nothing else inside my head than a large hollow and two eyeballs rolling around in it.
+Eventually, there’ll be nothing inside my head but a large hollow and two eyeballs rolling around in it.

 - Sandra: …